 (IX) Development Site is located in a census tract where the percentage of adults age 25 and older with an Associate's Degree or higher is 27% or higher.
 (1 point)

-(X) Development Site is within 3 miles of an indoor recreation facility available to the public.
+(X) Development Site is within 4 miles of an indoor recreation facility available to the public.
 Examples include, but are not limited to, a gym, health club, a bowling alley, a theater, or a municipal or county community center.
+A facility that is primarily a restaurant or bar with recreational facilities is not eligible.
 (1 point)

-(XI) Development Site is within 3 miles of an outdoor, dedicated, and permanent recreation facility available to the public.
+(XI) Development Site is within 4 miles of an outdoor, dedicated, and permanent recreation facility available to the public.
 Examples include, but are not limited to, swimming pools or splash pads, tennis courts, golf courses, softball fields, or basketball courts.
 (1 point)